SonWoohun/Woohun-s-Blog/_posts/2022-06-14-ControlCountryside.md

 ---
 layout: post
-title: About the Japanese Colonial Government's Control on Korean Countryside and Korean Reaction to it (in progress)
+title: About the Japanese Colonial Government Control on Korean Countryside and Korean Reaction to it (in progress)
 cover-img: /assets/img/Biyangdo.jpg
 share-img: /assets/img/Biyangdo.jpg
 tags: [history, Korea, 20th-century]